MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ---

 # Push Migration Guide
 Microsoft recently [announced](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/) the retirement of Visual Studio App Center MBaaS offering.
-As an alternative to App Center Push (ACP), we recommend that you migrate to [Azure Notification Hubs](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-overview), which serves as the underlying foundational technology on which ACP was built.
-We understand the unique capabilities that App Center Push provides and with the upcoming retirement, we have two main goals in mind:
+As an alternative to App Center Push (ACP), we recommend you migrate to [Azure Notification Hubs](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-overview), which serves as the underlying technology on which ACP was built.
+We understand the unique capabilities that App Center Push provides, and with the upcoming retirement, we have two main goals in mind:

 + We're committed to continuing the developer experience that made App Center Push a compelling offering.
-+ We want to help make this migration process from App Center Push to Azure Notification Hubs as seamless as possible.
++ We want to make the migration process from App Center Push to Azure Notification Hubs as seamless as possible.

 To help with these goals, we [announced](https://go.microsoft.com/fwlink/?linkid=2128265) a new [preview release of the Notification Hubs Android SDK](https://go.microsoft.com/fwlink/?linkid=2128633) and created this migration guide to help you get started with the transition.

 ## Benefits of Azure Notification Hubs
 Azure Notification Hubs offers many benefits to mobile app developers:

 + App Center Push was designed for smaller applications, sending notifications to smaller target audiences of 1,000 devices or less.
-Azure Notification Hubs doesn't have such a limitation and is built to support huge application audiences as well as sending notifications to millions of devices every day.
+Azure Notification Hubs doesn't have this limitation, and is built to support huge application audiences, plus sending notifications to millions of devices every day.
 + Azure Notification Hubs supports sending notifications to devices running different operating systems with a single API call while App Center Push required a separate API call for each target platform.
-+ With the Standard pricing plan, Azure Notification Hubs provides more detailed information about the status of a notification (including delivery success or failure, with additional information available for failure).
++ With the Standard pricing plan, Azure Notification Hubs provides more detailed information about the status of a notification, such as delivery success or failure, with additional information for failure.
 + Azure Notification Hubs is available in multiple regions, enables customers to easily scale, and design high availability into their application.

 ## Migration steps